Julian22222/PRACTICE/Next_and_NestJS/2README_NEXT_RENDER_OPTIONS.md

 - Server side components will be running on the server, all rendering taking place on server then sending to the browser already made Page, only HTML will be sent

 - Next.JS has a Rule when to use each component :
-  - If you receive data from the server ( --> fetch('http://jsonplaceholder.type') ), or just showing something on the page - in this occasion use server components!!!
+  - you can fetch the data from an API ( --> fetch('http://jsonplaceholder.type'))
+  - Then it passes the fetched data as a prop to the Client Component.
+The Client Component receives that data as an initial value and can manage it with useState.
+  - can use async await
+  - File system access with ‘fs’ library
+  - can use metadata on the page

 📍 Benefits of Keeping "page.tsx" - as a server component:

 1. Security
-   - Database logic stays on server → no secret exposure to client
+   - Database logic stays on server → no secret exposure to client.
+   - great security on back end server, uses sensetive data (access token, api keys, etc.)

 2. Performance
    Server components: